 - In a non-displaced fracture, the bone fragments, even though they are broken, are still aligned in their normal position.

 How common is a hip fracture?

-A hip fracture is a very common injury that affects mainly older people.
-It is one of the most common reasons for being admitted to an orthopaedic (bone) ward in a hospital.
+Hip fracture is a very common injury mainly affecting older people.
+It is one of the most common reasons for being admitted to a bone (orthopaedic) treatment ward in a hospital.
 Around 75,000 hip fractures are treated each year in the UK.
 However, given the UK's ageing population, this number is predicted to double by 2050.

 About 8 in 10 people who fracture a hip are women.
 The average age of someone who fractures their hip is 80 years.